 Healthy living and more specifically, healthy eating is one of our main goals for each child.
 Our on-site chef uses fresh vegetables, whole grains and avoids the use of processed food.
 Our menu offers a wide variety of meals, from healthy versions of children’s favourites to dishes from around the world adapted to preschooler’s palates.
 A great way for the children to learn about nutrition is to assist with the cooking and baking.
 This is an easy way to familiarise them with food they may normally be hesitant to taste.
-In 2012 Minerva House received the Healthy Heart “Gold” Award from the NZ Heart Foundation, for creating an environment that promotes nutritional health and physical activity.
+In 2012 Minerva House received the Healthy Heart “Gold” Award from the NZ Heart Foundation and has maintained this level of award in 2015 and 2018, for creating an environment that promotes nutritional health and physical activity.

 Love of nature:

 In our John Allen designed outdoor play area, children are encouraged to explore nature in the form of sand, water, mud, trees, rocks, bushes and little creatures.
 A mix of paths, inclines, hillocks, fences and varied elevations inspires children to engage in all sorts of creative explorations, ranging from the care for a vegetable garden to digging up an earth worm.